Baskarya/express-backend/README.md

 ## Overview

 BASKARYA is an innovative project that revolves around the rich cultural heritage of batik, a traditional Indonesian art form.
 The project encompasses a web application and an API, providing a platform for users to explore, bookmark, and engage with batik-related content.
-Leveraging machine learning capabilities, BASKARYA offers additional features for image analysis and recognition..
+Leveraging machine learning capabilities, BASKARYA offers additional features for image analysis and recognition.

 ---